deenacsc/CSharpGuidelines/_pages/2400_LayoutGuidelines.md

 - Put the entire LINQ statement on one line, or start each keyword at the same indentation, like this:

-		var query = from product in products where product.Price > 10 select product;

-  	or

 		var query =
 		    from product in products
 		    where product.Price > 10
 		    select product;

 - Start the LINQ statement with all the `from` expressions and don't interweave them with restrictions.
-- Add parentheses around every binary expression, but don't add parentheses around unary expressions.
-For example `if (!string.IsNullOrEmpty(str) && (str != "new"))`

-- Add an empty line between multi-line statements, between multi-line members, after the closing curly braces, between unrelated code blocks, around the `#region` keyword, and between the `using` statements of different root namespaces.

 ### <a name="av2402"></a> Order and group namespaces according to the company (AV2402) ![](/assets/images/3.png)